 New OSHA reporting rules require employers to be cautious about how they use alcohol and drug testing.

-Employers often require workers to submit to alcohol or drug testing after a workplace accident.
+Employers often require workers to submit to an alcohol or drug testing after a workplace accident.
 However, new OSHA reporting rules require employers to be more cautious about this testing.
 Often, employers will have blanket policies in place requiring each worker to be tested for alcohol and drugs.
 These policies often discourage employees from reporting workplace accidents.
 This practice is not acceptable under the new OSHA policy.

 Drug and Alcohol Testing After a Workplace Accident

-The new OSHA rule concerning electronic reporting of work-related injuries and illnesses does not make an explicit mention of drug and alcohol testing after an accident; however, occupational experts believe that this policy does not allow the kind of drug testing that is often done after a workplace accident.
+The new OSHA rule concerning electronic reporting of work-related injuries and illnesses does not make explicit mention of drug and alcohol testing after an accident; however, occupational experts believe that this policy does not allow the kind of drug testing that is often done after a workplace accident.
 Some experts are of the opinion that this policy may have a negative impact on worker safety.
 Employees will know that they cannot be tested for alcohol or drugs after an accident, so they are more likely to indulge in alcohol and drugs.

 In clarifying the new rule, OSHA states that the rule does not prohibit drug testing of workers.
 However, it prohibits the use of drug testing, or the threat thereof, as a retaliation against an employee who reports a work-related injury or illness.
 The agency further states that drug and alcohol tests should be conducted in a way that complies with both state and federal laws.
 The employer needs to have a good reason to suspect that the workplace accident was the result of the employee being under the influence of alcohol or drugs.